RichardForshaw/resume/Description.md

 On the GitHub side, once you know the URL, you create the webhook call in your project settings.
 The Gotcha is that you need to specify the URL payload as *JSON*.

+## Routing

+This was a tricky bit, mainly because I had a custom domain.
+I could have simply created a record in my domain provider to point at the S3 bucket, but then if anything about the bucket had changed I would have had to update manually, as well as update it manually in the first place... where is the automation in that?

+Instead, I set up a hosted zone in Route53 with Nameservers that I pointed my domain provider to, and created a record to point to my S3-hosted website.

+This is where things became a bit unstuck...
+Firstly the documentation is a bit wacky around how to set up the alias record.
+It turns out you have to use some hardcoded hosted zone IDs and region-specific endpoint names in your CloudFormation, which was not straightforward to understand.
+Secondly, an important part of the puzzle to get this DNS routing to work is that _your S3 bucket name has to have the same name as the *URL you wish to access it* with_.
+I found this snippet buried away in a support forum - I'm not sure where it is in the documentation.

+Fortunately, because everything is code, I just added a parameter and referenced it through the CloudFormation, and then ran update-stack.
+After some messing about with deleting a non-empty bucket (gotcha) then everything was fine.

 # Advanced